 Parameter Description Protocol An IP version.
-Interface From the drop-down list, select an interface through which the destination network can be accessed.
-If you have selected the Auto value, the router itself sets the interface on the basis of data on connected networks.
-Destination network A destination network to which this route is assigned.
+Interface From the drop-down list, select an interface (connection) through which the device will communicate with the remote network.
+If you have selected the Auto value, the router itself sets the interface according to the data on the existing dynamic routes.
+Destination network A remote network which can be accessed with help of this route.
 You can specify an IPv4 or IPv6 address.
-You can specify an IPv6 address (2001:db8:1234::1) or an IPv6 address with a prefix (2001:db8:1234::/64).
+The format of a host IPv6 address is 2001:db8:1234::1, the format of a subnet IPv6 address is 2001:db8:1234::/64.
 Destination netmask For IPv4 protocol only.
 The destination network mask.
 Gateway An IP address through which the destination network can be accessed.
 Metric A metric for the route.
 The lower the value, the higher is the route priority.
 Optional .